j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

 ----------------

 The basic data structure that we work with in Pandas is a series, which more or less represents a column in a dataframe.
-The analagous data structure in R is called a vector.
+The analogous data structure in R is called a vector.

 In Pandas, we create a series by passing a list of values, and Pandas